Burton, Llangwm and Hook

 Burton is a small village overlooking the River Cleddau with a landing pontoon in summer and a popular waterside pub with a riverside beer garden.

 Llangwm is an attractive old fishing village built around an inlet further upstream from Burton.
-Unusually for Wales, the normal pronounciation of the double ‘L’ isn’t used here.
+Unusually for Wales, the normal pronunciation of the double ‘L’ isn’t used here.
 Llangwm is pronounced ‘Langum’.

-Hook village is 1 ½ miles north of Llangwm.
+Hook village is 1½ mile north of Llangwm.

-Activities - Sat right on the banks of the River Cleddau, Burton is a popular venue for all things water based.
+Burton – Sat right on the banks of the River Cleddau, Burton is a popular venue for all things water based.
 There are moorings for yachts and small watercraft on the pontoon outside the Jolly Sailor pub.
-Longer term moorings are available from Rudders Boat Yard who also run RYA courses for sail and power boats.
+Longer term moorings are available from Rudders Boat Yard who also run RYA courses for sail and power boats

-Activities - The landing slip at Black Tar provides access to the river for small boat users at all states of the tide.
+Llangwm – The landing slip at Black Tar provides access to the river for small boat users at all states of the tide

-Activities - Little Milford Woods, owned by The National Trust, border the northern end of the village where a small car park can be found.
+Hook – Little Milford Woods, owned by The National Trust, borders the northern end of the village where a small car park can be found.
 These woods cover the high banks of the Western Cleddau which meanders around the village.
-For an interesting walk, go down to the bottom of Pill Road and take the old miners’ drove road over to Lower Quay Road.
+For an interesting walk, go down to the bottom of Pill Road and take the old miners’ drove road over to Lower Quay Road

-Food and drink - There’s a small village shop in Hook and the Cottage Inn in Llangwm
+Hook – There’s a small village shop in Hook

 There are a few small camping & caravan sites nearby.
 There are one or two B&Bs and hotels in the vicinity and in nearby Haverfordwest.
-There are also a few self catering cottages and chalets, especially in Burton.
+There are also a few self-catering cottages and chalets, especially in Burton.
+Search for accommodation